CIROH-Snow/snow_sensing/hardware/soldering_guide.md

 2. Locate the SJ16 soldering area (LED7) on the back.
 It should be on the far right side and outline two small, metal pads.
 3. Solder the two pads together.
 ![Soldered pads](soldering_images/soldering14.JPG)

+**Note** that you may need to cut the header pins a small amount after soldering them to the board when you put it in the enclosure to mount it.
+The pins may be too long for the command strips to make contact between the board and the enclosure otherwise.